 2019 (site-specific art project for Meijburg Art Commission 2018)

 « The windows showed erratically spots of burning fire, the elbow of one branch, and then some tranquil space of pure clarity.
 The blind hung red at the window’s edge and within the room daggers of light fell upon chairs and tables making cracks across their lacquer and polish.
 The green pot bulged enormously, with its white window elongated in its side.
-Light driving darkness before it split itself profusely upon the corners and bosses; and yet heaped up darkness in mounds of unmolded shape. » – The Waves, Virginia Woolf
+Light driving darkness before it split itself profusely upon the corners and bosses, and yet heaped up the darkness in mounds of unmolded shape. » – The Waves, Virginia Woolf

 Production supports :

 KPMG Meijburg & Co